-1.1 No risks, for which the need for classification systems would be necessary, have been identified for the time being.
+Reaction to fire and resistance to fire are risks for which the need for classification systems have been identified for the time being.

-Further needs may be identified on the basis of differences specified in Article 3 (2) of the Directive 89/106/EEC (CPD), which are justified in conformity with Community law (IDs Clause 1.2.1).
+Further needs may be identified on the basis of differences specified in Article 3 (2) of the CPD, which are justified in conformity with Community law (IDs Clause 1.2.1).